-IX.
-HOW TO PRESENT THE GOSPEL IF ONE BELIEVES IN LIMITED ATONEMENT OR PARTICULAR REDEMPTION
+HOW TO PRESENT THE GOSPEL FROM A LIMITED ATONEMENT PERSPECTIVE

-- A. All men are sinners, spiritually dead and separated from God. - B. Because men are sinful, they are in rebellion to God. - C. God is holy and just and must judge all rebellion against Him. - D. God will judge all men (women) and has promised eternal punishment for all who do not have their sins forgiven. - E. God is love and He sent His Son into this world to die for sinful men. - F. Christ died for the sin, curse, guilt, judgment and hell of all who believe in Christ. - G. Christ died for sinners and you are a sinner in need of God. - H. You will know Christ died for your sins the moment you believe that Christ died for you. - I. You must change your mind about Christ (repent) and receive Him as your Savior for sin and Lord (God) who has a right to rule in your life. - J. Whether you receive God's love or God's wrath is directly related to whether you believe that Christ died for your sins and that He is Lord (God).
+1. All men are sinners, spiritually dead and separated from God.

+- 2. Because men are sinful, they are in rebellion to God. - 3.
+God is holy and just and must judge all rebellion against Him. - 4.
+God will judge all people and has promised eternal punishment for all who do not have their sins forgiven. - 5.
+God is love and He sent His Son into this world to die for sinful people, and promises eternal life to all who believe in His Son, Jesus Christ. - 6.
+Christ died for the sin, curse, guilt, judgment and hell of all who believe in Christ. - 7.
+Christ died for sinners and you are a sinner in need of God. - 8.
+You will know Christ died for your sins the moment you believe that Christ died for you. - 9.
+You must change your mind about Christ (repent) and received Him as you Savior for sin and Lord (God) who has a right to rule in your life. - 10.
+Whether you receive God's love, which results in eternal life, or God's wrath, which results in eternal judgment, is directly related to whether you believe that Christ died for your sins and accept Him as your Lord (God).

-X. CONCLUSION
+CONCLUSION